CouncilofLorien/counciloflorien.github.io/docs/cards/B/beautiful-gold-ring.md

 > > <div class="card-shield"></div>
 > > <div class="card-corruption">〔 1 〕</div>

+ - [CRF 1 (Oct 1996) - RULINGS BY TERM, Gold Ring Item](/original/rulings/crf-1/#gold-ring-item)<br>When a gold ring item is tested, the ring is discarded and the marshalling points are lost whether or not you are able to play a special item.

 ### _Middle-earth Challenge Decks_

 {: .hero-resource-reprint .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }